Save big (up to $1,875) on small business tools with our free membership, business.com+

 Current stock price

-The stock price refers to the current market value of a single share in the company.
-When the stock price is above the strike price of your options, you are “in the money” — meaning that your options have value.
+This refers to the current market value of a single share of the company’s stock.
+When the stock price is above the strike price of your options, you are “in the money,” meaning your options have value.
+You can track real-time stock prices through your brokerage platform or financial websites.

 Strike or grant price